 The lead generation waterfall model was promised to be a formula for growth that leverages gated content, lead nurturing and lead scoring to predictably convert visitors into leads, and leads into sales-qualified leads and customers.

 In reality, this is an old-school mentality that drives poor performance, wastes a big portion of the marketing budget, creates many inefficiencies for your sales team, and results in a poor user experience for buyers.

-You have probably seen some variation of the illustration below.
-Since the mid 2000s, companies have been using the lead generation waterfall where the goal is to attract qualified traffic with content, convert those visitors into contacts with a gated content offer, then nurture those leads into becoming customers.
+You have probably seen some variations of the illustration below.
+Since the mid-2000s, companies have been using the lead generation waterfall where the goal is to attract qualified traffic with content, convert those visitors into contacts with a gated content offer, then nurture those leads into becoming customers.

 While the calculations look great on paper, most companies will likely see much worse results and waste a lot of budget on low-quality MQLs:

-Do you want 1000 marketing qualified leads (MQLs) who downloaded an ebook from your website, or do you rather want to optimise your sales and marketing to generate 250 sales accepted opportunities that has shown real intent to buy?
+Do you want 1000 marketing qualified leads (MQLs) who downloaded an ebook from your website, or do you rather want to optimize your sales and marketing to generate 250 sales accepted opportunities that have shown real intent to buy?

 My suggestion is to throw away the conventional approach to lead generation.
 In this article, you will learn about the major shortcomings of the lead generation waterfall.

 Then I am going to suggest a better way to acquire more customers for companies like yours who have long sales cycles, complex products and services, and a sales process where multiple decision-makers are involved in a purchase decision.

 A major shortcoming of the lead generation waterfall model is that it does not take into account that there is never one single person who is buying in a B2B buying process.
 While the lead generation waterfall and the sales process is a nice straight line, the buying process is non-linear and messy.

 One of the main reasons for the low conversion rate from MQL to Customer is also that an MQL will often be an influencer who does not have any decision-making power.